 J1979 Evaporative System Mode \$06 Data

-Test ID Comp ID Description Units \$3D \$82 Vapor blocking valve performance (P2450) Pa completed based on Note: Default values (0.0 Pa) will be displayed for all the above TIDs if the evap monitor has never completed.
+Test ID Comp ID Description Units

+\$3D \$82 Vapor blocking valve performance (P2450) Unitless

+Note: Default values (0.0) will be displayed for all the above TIDs if the evap monitor has never completed.
 Each TID is associated with a particular DTC.
-The TID for the appropriate DTC will be updated based on the current or last driving cycle, default values will be displayed for any phases that have not completed. be updated
+The TID for the appropriate DTC will be updated based on the current or last driving cycle, default values will be displayed for any phases that have not completed.